ad-astra-video/livepeer-app-pipelines/byoc-stream/gateway_admin/README.md

 ### Default admin user

 The `.admin` file contains `username:password`.
 On launch the application reads this file and provisions synchronised admin credentials.
 Edits to `.admin` are watched at runtime—saving the file immediately updates the admin username/password without restarting the server.
 If the file is removed, it will be recreated with the default `admin:admin123` pair.

+SQLite artefacts (application DB and session store) live under `gateway_admin/db/`.
+Add this folder to your backup/volume strategy if you want persistent state outside the container.

 ### Roles and permissions